ct6502/vscode-idl/README.md

 ## Features

 * Function/procedure completion for built in ENVI + IDL routines

+* Function/procedure/variable completion for user defined routines in workspaces and opened files

 * Go-to definition for functions and procedures (not methods)